 Once the room is considered cool you could start bringing back some of the items in the room, just make sure you do not clutter the room.

 High temperatures and high humidity is an ideal environment for black mold which grows on the walls.
 Some houses can be infested by black mold due to improper insulation where the walls can not “breathe”.
-Usually, this black mold grown in dark corners of the room left unchecked they could be a serious health issue.
+Usually, this black mold grows in dark corners of the room, and left unchecked it could be a serious health issue.
 The problem is not with the actual mold but with its spores, which are small as dust particles, people with low immunity could end up developing allergies or different kinds of complications.

 Having a dehumidifier will actually drop the temperature in the room, especially if the room is well ventilated and has blind shaders.
 Even if you are not planning to use a dehumidifier make sure to check the corners of your room if you are using blind shades to keep the room cool and dark.

-Cooking generally speaking produces a lot of heat if you do not want all this heat in your kitchen and house than you should consider cooking outside.
+Cooking generally speaking produces a lot of heat, if you do not want all this heat in your kitchen and house then you should consider cooking outside.
 Although this is an option mostly for people who live in a house with a garden.
-If you do own a house with a garden and have never considered to cook outside, try it I promise you that you will enjoy it.
-Cooking outside will not only limit the further heating of your home but it is also a fun activity for the entire family.
+If you do own a house with a garden and have never considered cooking outside, try it I promise you that you will enjoy it.
+Cooking outside will not only limit the further heating of your home but is also a fun activity for the entire family.

-you probably noticed that near water fountains the temperature is fairly cool.
-Although it might be costly to set up a water fountain in your room to cool it off, but you cans till use the refreshing power of water.
-For areas which the humidity is high, you will not be able to use water to cool off the room as it will have a hard time to evaporate.
-But for areas where the humidity is low enough where water can evaporate than you can use water to cool off a room.
+You probably noticed that near water fountains the temperature is fairly cool.
+Although it might be costly to set up a water fountain in your room to cool it off, but you can still use the refreshing power of water.
+For areas in which the humidity is high, you will not be able to use water to cool off the room as it will have a hard time evaporating.
+But for areas where the humidity is low enough where water can evaporate then you can use water to cool off a room.
 Keeping the house cool in extreme heat will be challenging, but your best option is to try and cool it with water.

 Place a simple bowl of water on the highest furniture in the room, when the water will start to evaporate it will actively cool down the entire room.
-If you want something more beautiful than a water bowl than you should consider an aquarium, which is not only beautiful to look at bu the evaporated water will also keep the room cooler.
-If you have read my article Advantages of rainwater harvesting, you already know there are numerous advantages of doing it, one of them is to use the collected rainwater to cool off your room.
+If you want something more beautiful than a water bowl then you should consider an aquarium, which is not only beautiful to look at but the evaporated water will also keep the room cooler.

 You can cool off your room by using a ventilator, place in front of it a bowl of water and ice.
 This is a more active way of cooling down a room, as you need to refill the bowl with water and ice fairly often.
-This is by no means a great cooling method for a long term, but if you want to just cool off quickly while working or watching tv in the room which faces the sun than it is a viable cooling off method.
+This is by no means a great cooling method for the long term, but if you want to just cool off quickly while working or watching tv in the room which faces the sun then it is a viable cooling-off method.

-Some people during hot summer times even consider sticking their head into the freezer or fridge just to temporary cool off.
+Some people during hot summer times even consider sticking their heads into the freezer or fridge just to temporarily cool off.
 Do not do this, every time the freezer or fridge is opened it will have to produce more cold air and this, in turn, will produce more hot air and it will only heat up the room even more.
-In especially hot days my suggestion is to make frequent showers and you will cool off at least yourself if not the room.
+On especially hot days my suggestion is to make frequent showers, and you will cool off at least yourself if not the room.